 12. DCSF requests IMS AS to update the MF resource with MDC2 media endpoint information of DC Application Server.

-13. IM AS updates the MF/MRF resource.
+13. IM AS updates the MF resource.

 14. IM AS responds DCSF with the updated information of the reserved media resource.